goetting/ez-flux/README.md

 Attention: It will not deep clone any other nested states.
 -   parent.$reset: will invoke $reset on all children.

-### InitialState

-The _initialState_ option is used to assign specific state values on store creation.
-In contrast to the _state_ option, these values will not be restored when _store.$reset()_ is called.
-This is useful for server side rendering szenarios, where a complete application state would have to be applied all at once.

 # Plugins and Addons

 ### Plugins